Sunlighter/CanonicalTypes/README.md

 to ``#y([0F53 2CF4] 00 30)``.

 ## Atomic vs. Compound Types
-All the above were *atomic* data types, meaning that they do not contain unrestricted ``Datum`` values as elements.
+All the above are *atomic* data types, meaning that they do not contain unrestricted ``Datum`` values as elements.
 The *compound* types include lists, sets, and dictionaries, and they *do* allow unrestricted ``Datum`` values as elements.
 Compound types can include other compound types as elements.